JanDeDobbeleer/oh-my-posh/docs/docs/segment-plastic.md

 - `.Selector`: `string` - the current selector context (branch/changeset/label)
 - `.Behind`: `bool` - the current workspace is behind and changes are incoming
 - `.Status`: `PlasticStatus` - changes in the workspace (see below)
+- `.MergePending`: `bool` - if a merge is pending and needs to be commited
+(kown issue: when no file is left after a *Change/Delete conflict* merge, the `MergePending` property is not set)

 ### PlasticStatus